cyclomati/AAD-project/p-vs-np-demo/report/outline.md

 generated instances were fed back into the exact/approx VC solvers to validate their correctness.
 Similarly, Subset Sum instances reduced to SAT via the parity encoding were solved with the DPLL implementation, closing the reductions loop.
+The Subset Sum encoding is parity-correct but does not model carries, so it is a didactic toy rather than a fully faithful many-one reduction; this limitation is called out explicitly in the demo and documentation.

 ### 5.5 Bonus: Sudoku → SAT + MiniSat
 `bonus/sudoku_sat.py` encodes 4×4 Sudoku grids into 256-variable CNFs.
 Running